 Introduction: What is a 'dormant' asset?
 1

 What happens to dormant financial assets?
 2

+The state of the s

 How the Scheme works 3

 Expanding the Dormant Assets Scheme 4

 Who operates the Dormant Assets Scheme?
 5

 How does the Dormant Assets Scheme

 benefit consumers?
 6

 How can consumers find lost money?
 7

 Who benefits from dormant asset funding?
 8

 How is dormant asset funding distributed?
 9

 Who benefits?
 Case studies 10

 About Reclaim Fund 13

 A word from RFL's Chair and Chief Executive 14

 Media contacts 15